vbatts/golang2pkg/README.md

 A utility to manage the packaging of a golang binary or source library into a distribution package.

+WARNING: This is presently a work-in-progress and is not functional.
+         expect this warning to drop off and a stable tag once usable

 Use Cases
 ---------
 ![UseCases](https://raw.github.com/vbatts/golang2pkg/master/UseCases.png)